MattBaltzell/garden-good/Proposal/README.md

 https://www.weatherapi.com/

 This app will make use of the **WeatherAPI** in order to help the user properly care for their plants during various weather conditions such as extreme heat, freezes, and precipitation.
+This API can also be used to display current weather conditions in a user's home page or nav bar.

 Sample API response data for a daily forcast: